-GW’s new Legacies PDF (read Legends) keeps Horus Heresy units legal, but for how long?
-Get the details on what’s changing and how it impacts your collection.
+GW’s new Legacies of the Age of Darkness PDF (read Legends) keeps Horus Heresy units legal, but for how long?
+Get the details on what’s changing and how it impacts you.

-Warhammer: The Horus Heresy’s new edition is about to hit shelves, but the conversation online is anything but smooth sailing.
+Warhammer: The Horus Heresy’s new edition has hit the shelves, but the conversation online is anything but smooth sailing.

-While the Saturnine box set drummed up plenty of hype, the community has picked up on a troubling pattern: a massive list of units about to be shuffled off to die.
+While the Saturnine box set drummed up plenty of hype, the community has picked up on a troubling pattern: a massive list of units that Games Workshop had marked for death.

 With that, the release of Saturnine has flatlined, leaving GW scrambling to pick up the pieces with the new Legacies of the Age of Darkness PDF.